mikolajkalwa/employmentain/gather-data-service/README.md

 ## Environment Variables

-To run this project, you will need to the following environment variables (it's possible to set them inside `.env` file):
+To run this project, you will need the following environment variables (it's possible to set them inside `.env` file):

 `AMQP` - RabbitMQ address